-Now you are aware of the “decision making factors” its time to dig into the list of 11 Best DAW For Beginners.
+Now you are aware of the “decision-making factors” its time to dig into the list of 11 Best DAW For Beginners.

 1. FL Studio

-FL studio is known as a DAW made for DJs.
+FL Studio is known as a DAW made for DJs.
 When first launched, it was just a beat making software with an easy to use interface.
 I didn’t know that Fruity Loops will transform it to this level where it is today.
-With the launching of FL Studio 10, it became a fully professional audio recording DAW which can perform like a charm in all stages of music production.
+With the launching of FL Studio 10, it became a fully professional audio recording DAW that can perform like a charm in all stages of music production.

 But still, it is the most used DAW for DJs.
 The easy to use beat maker, track warping and some other features that are used commonly by the DJ programmers is the X-factor of FL studio.

-Recently FL Studio 20 is released and as aspected there are tons of features added to this version that makes it a great DAW for beginners.
+Recently FL Studio 20 is released and as aspected, there are tons of features added to this version that makes it a great DAW for beginners.